petros-d/docs/docs/runtime-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## Astronomer Runtime 4.0.0

+- Release date: October 12, 2021
+- Airflow version: 2.1.1

+### Support for Airflow 2.2.0

+Astronomer Runtime 4.0.0 includes all of the new features and fixes in Apache Airflow 2.2.0, plus additional fixes and features developed by the Astronomer team.
+The following are some of the most notable new features:

+- **Custom Timetables:** You can now use a new Timetable expression to determine when your DAGs run.
+Unlike cron expressions and timedeltas, Timetables use a more flexible and intuitive  `data_interval`.
+They can also be plugged in to any DAG, meaning that it's easy to use community-developed and other external Timetables in your own project.

+    Astronomer Runtime exclusively includes a `TradingHoursTimetable` that you can use out of the box to run your DAGs whenever a given market is open for trade.

+- **Deferrable Operators:** Deferrable operators are a special type of operator that can wait for an external signal without taking up a worker slot.
+To run tasks using deferrable operators, Airflow 2.2 introduces a new, lightweight, and highly available component called a Triggerer.
+For more information on using deferrable operators and managing the triggerer, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).

+    Astronomer Runtime exclusively includes several deferrable versions of existing operators.
+For more information about these operators, read [Astronomer's Deferrable Operators].

+### Bug Fixes

 ## Astronomer Runtime 3.0.3

 - Release date: September 22, 2021